 An example is found in Singapore, where placemaking programmes are implemented by the government to increase the active engagement of individuals in the construction and maintenance of the green places.
 Community in Boom for instance, was part of a government initiative in 2005 aimed at promoting a nationwide gardening movement (National Parks, 2021).
 Technical and financial aid has supported community gardens across the country.
-Regrettably, the past research in Singapore suggests that extensive involvement of the government in such initiatives tend to hinder resident’s levels of engagement as reflected on the citizen’s hesitation to be associated with government-run programmes (Chua, 2000; Lee, 2002; Tan & Neo, 2009)..
+Regrettably, the past research in Singapore suggests that extensive involvement of the government in such initiatives tend to hinder resident’s levels of engagement as reflected on the citizen’s hesitation to be associated with government-run programmes (Chua, 2000; Lee, 2002; Tan & Neo, 2009).
 Additionally, there is no evidence that environmental awareness and/or pro-environmental attitudes are achieved after the programmes are concluded.
 Interestingly, to counterpoise the government initiatives, dispersed NGO-led citizen initiatives integrating nature-placemaking activities have emerged in Singapore.
 Some of these initiatives aim at re-introducing social characteristics such as community bonding, environmental awareness (e.g., sustainability), meaningful nature connection and citizen agency, which in turn create opportunities for psychological restoration.

 Nature-placemaking led by NGOs and its facilitators